Virtual CTO Subscription Terms of Service: Client Acceptance

 6.2.
 Client Materials.
 The Client keeps all rights to any data, information, and materials the Client provides to the Consultant (“Client Materials”).

 6.3.
-Work Product.
-Since this is a work-for-hire agreement, any specific reports, analyses, plans, software code, designs, or other deliverables the Consultant creates exclusively for the Client while performing Services under this Agreement (“Work Product”) will become the Client’s sole property once all fees owed to the Consultant for the period when the Work Product was created are fully paid.
-The Consultant assigns to the Client all its rights in such Work Product.
-If the Client requests, the Consultant will help (at the Client’s reasonable expense) to formally record these assignments and to secure, maintain, and defend any assigned rights.
+Work Product and Third-Party Components.
+As this is a work-for-hire agreement, any reports, analyses, plans, software code, or other deliverables the Consultant creates exclusively for the Client under this Agreement (“Work Product”) will become the Client’s sole property once all fees owed to the Consultant for the period when the Work Product was created are fully paid.
+The Consultant represents that, to its knowledge, the original materials created exclusively by the Consultant as part of the Work Product will not infringe upon the intellectual property rights of any third party.

-6.4.
+6.5.
 Consultant’s General Know-How.
-Despite Section 6.3, the Consultant can use its general knowledge, skills, experience, and any generic tools, templates, or methods developed or improved while performing the Services, as long as this use does not disclose the Client’s Confidential Information or Client-owned Work Product.
+Despite Section 6.3, the Consultant can use its general knowledge, skills, experience, and any tools, templates, or methods developed or improved while performing the Services, as long as this use does not disclose the Client’s Confidential Information or Client-owned Work Product.

 1. Confidentiality